The

 the dreadful beast, and received an explanation of

 what he was seeing.
-The heads of the leopard
+The heads of the sea

 beast were explained in a later vision through the